oracle-livelabs/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

 * A notebook created in your OML account

-## Collaborate by Granting Access to Projects of Another User
+## Task 1: Collaborate by Granting Access to Projects of Another User

 You can collaborate with other users in Oracle Machine Learning Notebooks by granting permissions to access your workspace.
 Your workspace contains your projects, and the projects contain notebooks.
 Oracle Machine Learning Notebooks allows three types of permissions.
 By granting different types of permissions such as Manager, Developer, and Viewer, you can allow other user to view your workspace and perform different tasks in your projects and notebooks such as edit, create, update, delete, run, view notebooks and so on.